Epyc: Fifth generation Epyc (Grado, Sorano, Turin and Turin Dense)

+Turin Dense support the x2AVIC CPU feature.
+(Note: x2AVIC: Extended AMD Virtual Interrupt Controller – an AMD technology to accelerate virtualization by supporting x2APIC mode, generally in high-core-count VMs. x2APIC is an Intel technology to improve performance and scalability of interrupt handling.)

 Both of these processor series will be socket-compatible with the SP5 socket used by Genoa and Bergamo.
 Epyc 9005 series were launched on October 10, 2024, at AMD's Advancing AI event 2024.

 In May 2025, AMD announced the Epyc 4005 series of processors, codenamed Grado.
 They are based on the Zen 5 microarchitecture and support up to 16 cores.
 Unlike the 9005 series, these processors are Socket AM5 compatible.